 Performance Objectives: The option should provide a return that closely tracks that of the Barclays Capital US Aggregate Bond Index.
-The tracking error to this objective should be less than 0.15% annually gross offees.
+The tracking error to this objective should be less than 0.25% annually gross of fees.

-Real Asset Fund.
-The Real Asset Fund was established to provide participants with a primarily actively managed option focused on providing exposure to various asset classes which show a correlation or sensitivity to inflation over various market environments.
+Inflation Response Fund.
+The Inflation Response Fund was established to provide participants with an actively managed option focused on providing exposure to various asset classes which show a correlation or sensitivity to inflation over various market environments.

 Investment Objective: This fund seeks to provide participants with protection from rising inflation by investing in several asset classes that are expected to be positively correlated to the Consumer Price Index ("CPI"), especially during periods when the CPI is increasing.
 Since the CPI is not an investible index, the strategy will not keep up with inflation in all markets and may expose investors to negative returns.
-This strategy uses a multi-strategy, multi-manager approach using a broad range of inflation sensitive asset class portfolios.
-The asset classes in which the fund will invest may include, but is not limited to, -US TIPS, commodities, global REITs, global agriculture, global timber, MLPs, global infrastructure, floating rate debt, currency, water and metals, and mining.
-The underlying weightings to each strategy and manager will reflect the investment manager's outlook for the opportunities within each asset class, as well as the risk characteristics of the overall portfolio.
+Based on the belief that no single asset class provides the highest correlation with CPI during all market conditions, the management team will allocate assets among several asset classes based on its evaluation of market conditions, including expected sources of inflation.
+The asset classes in which the fund will invest include, but are not limited to, TIPS and other inflation-sensitive bonds, emerging market currencies, real estate investment trusts, commodities, and gold.
+This strategy may utilize sophisticated investment techniques, including the use of derivatives and forward settling security transactions to adjust the portfolio's positioning.

-• Provide a rate of return that exceeds the return generated by the Diversified Real Asset Strategic Index over a full market cycle.
-The option's returns should remain competitive with the Index returns over rolling three-year periods.

-• Maintain a risk level, as measured by the standard deviation of monthly returns, which does not exceed 150% of the risk of the Diversified Real Asset Strategic Index\ over rolling five-year periods.
-On an absolute basis, the annualized standard deviation of monthly returns should not exceed 12% over a full market cycle.
+- Provide a rate of return that exceeds the return generated by the PIMCO Inflation Response Index\ and track CPI over rolling five year periods.
+The option's returns should remain competitive with the Inflation Response Index returns over rolling three-year periods. - Maintain a risk level, as measured by the standard deviation of monthly returns, which does not exceed 150% of the risk of the Inflation Response Index over rolling five-year periods.